 The St. James Usher Ministry seeks to help the community of worshipers at St. James to experience a comfortable place where they may seek unity with the perfect sacrifice our Lord Jesus made for us on the cross.
 Ushers serve at the celebration of the Mass so everyone may feel the hospitality of our community while we ensure the convenience, comfort, safety and well-being of the congregation.
 For more information visit: Ushers.

 Vacation Bible School(VBS)–Is a week-long summer camp in June for children ages 4 through 5th grades.
 Music, crafts, Scripture, prayer, and play are all important components of this lively VBS experience.
 Kids love this program because it’s so fun!
 Registration is held each spring and space is limited.
 For more information visit: Vacation Bible School.

 The wedding coordinators assist the priest, deacons, couples to be married and their families by running the wedding rehearsals.
 Their function is to walk the bridal party through the mechanics of the wedding Mass (ceremony), and then to help the party assemble and process in on the wedding day.
 For more information visit: Wedding Rehearsal Team.

 ▼Wheels to Worship

-This ministry coordinates rides to Mass in the Parish Center for those in need.
+This ministry coordinates rides to Mass to the Church for those in need.
 Can you help by transporting someone to Mass, at your convenience?
 Need a ride to Mass?
 See the website page for an application to be completed before rides are provided.
 For more information visit: Wheels to Worship.